 The user can select a mode that simply gets the glasses to instantly read and speak short pieces of text like street signs, or the glasses can be made to scan longer pieces of text such as book pages, which it then speaks out whenever the user desires.
 There is also another mode that makes an assistive video call, in which case the other (sighted) person can verbally guide the user by viewing a real-time feed from the user’s glasses.

 What makes this newest edition of the Envision Glasses so impressive, is that the glasses can also describe the general scene in front of the wearer.
-This means that the glasses can identify different colors (which is especially useful for doing tasks like laundry or purchasing clothes), or searching for a specific person or object, sending out a beeping signal when the person or object is in front of the 9-megapixel camera.
+This means that the glasses can identify different colors (which is especially useful for doing tasks like laundry or purchasing clothes), or search for a specific person or object, sending out a beeping signal when the person or object is in front of the 9-megapixel camera.

 The Envision Glasses are also water-resistant, can run for four to five hours per charge, and are currently on the market.
 Check out the Envision site here if you, or someone you know, are interested in giving this cutting-edge technology a try!